galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 > ### {% icon details %} Preparing the data for classification
 >
 > Preparing the data involves these following major activities:
-> 1. Data Cleaning: Involves removing the noise and treatment of missing values.
+> 1. Data Cleaning: involves removing noise and treatment of missing values.
 The noise is removed by applying noise filtering techniques and the problem of missing values is solved by replacing a missing value with different techniques.
-> 2. Relevance Analysis: Database may also have the irrelevant attributes.
-Correlation analysis is used to know whether any two given attributes are related.
+> 2. Relevance Analysis: the database may also have attributes which are irrelevant for classification.
+Correlation analysis is used to know whether any two given attributes are related - e.g. one of the features and the target variable.
-> 3. Normalization: The data is transformed using normalization.
-Normalization involves scaling all values for given attribute in order to make them fall within a small specified range.
-Normalization is used when in the learning step, the neural networks or the methods involving measurements are used.
+> 3. Normalization: the data is transformed using normalization.
+Normalization involves scaling all values for q given attribute in order to make them fall within a small specified range.
+Normalization is used when in the learning step, neural networks or the methods involving measurements are used.
 >
 {: .details}

 # Learn the logistic regression classifier

-At the first step, to learn the mapping between several features and the classes, we will apply linear classifier.
-It learns features from training dataset and maps all the rows to their respective class.
+As the first step, to learn the mapping between several features and the classes, we will apply the linear classifier.
+It learns features from the training dataset and maps all the rows to their respective class.
 The process of mapping gives a trained model.
 [Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is named for the function used at the core of the method, the logistic function, and it is an instance of supervised classification in which we know the correct label of the class for each sample and the algorithm estimate of the true class.
-We want to learn parameters (weight and bias for the line) that make estimated calss for each training observation as close as possible to the true class label.
-This requires two components, the first is a metric for how close the current class label is to the true label.
+We want to learn parameters (weight and bias for the line) that make the estimated class for each training observation as close as possible to the true class label.
+This requires two components; the first is a metric for how close the current class label is to the true label.
 Rather than measure similarity, we usually talk about the opposite of this, the distance between the classifier output and the desired output, and we call this distance, the loss function or the cost function.

 The second thing we need is an optimization algorithm for iteratively updating the weights so as to minimize this loss function.
 The standard algorithm for this is gradient descent.
 So, the dataset is divided into two parts - training and test sets.
 The training set is used to train a classifier and the test set is used to evaluate the performance of the trained model.

 > ### {% icon hands_on %} Hands-on: Train logistic regression classifier